harvesthill/reddit-wiki-archive/steroids/sides/list.md

 [Package insert for Cialis, FDA approved.](http://www.accessdata.fda.gov/drugsatfda_docs/label/2009/022332lbl.pdf)
 Taken directly from page 7:

-&gt;Effects on Blood Pressure
+>Effects on Blood Pressure

-&gt;**Tadalafil 20 mg administered to healthy male subjects produced no significant difference compared to placebo in supine systolic and diastolic blood pressure** (difference in the mean maximal decrease of 1.6/0.8 mm Hg, respectively) and in standing systolic and diastolic blood pressure"
+>**Tadalafil 20 mg administered to healthy male subjects produced no significant difference compared to placebo in supine systolic and diastolic blood pressure** (difference in the mean maximal decrease of 1.6/0.8 mm Hg, respectively) and in standing systolic and diastolic blood pressure"